Dr. Gregg Morin, PhD

 Head of Proteomics, Michael Smith Genome Sciences Centre, BC Cancer Agency

-Assistant Professor, Department of Medical Genetics, University of British Columbia
+Associate Professor, Department of Medical Genetics, University of British Columbia

 Adjunct Professor, Department of Molecular Biology and Biochemistry, Simon Fraser University